Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 This tutorial highlights libEnsemble's capability to launch and monitor external scripts or user applications within simulation or generator functions using the :doc:`job controller<../job_controller/overview>`.
-In this tutorial, our calling script registers an external C simulation that calculate electrostatic forces between a collection of particles.
-The ``sim_f`` calculation then launches and polls external calculation.
-This allows us to scale our C simulation using libEnsemble without rewriting it as a Python ``sim_f``.
+In this tutorial, our calling script registers an external C executable that simulates electrostatic forces between a collection of particles.
+The ``sim_f`` routine then launches and polls this executable.
+This allows us to scale our C application using libEnsemble without rewriting it as a Python ``sim_f``.

 It is often possible to use ``subprocess`` calls from Python or system-specific